Rekio-lll/BTHA/README.md

-# BTHA
-Block-then-Hash Attention for Efficient Long-Context
+# BTHA：Block-then-Hash Attention for Efficient Long-Context

 The code is about to be open-sourced